jrdeslippe/perfportsite/docs/facilities/tools.md

 # Performance Analysis Tools

-!Add HPC Toolkit and link to documentation on using these at centers

 Evaluating application performance portability across diverse computing architectures often requires the aid of performance analysis tools.
 Such tools provide detailed information and statistics characterizing an application's